martinssipenko/bugsnag-api/README.md

 Authentication
 --------------

 All requests to the Bugsnag API require authentication.
-To authenticate API requests you can either use your Bugsnag user credentials, or your account-wide API token.
+To authenticate API requests you can either use your Bugsnag user credentials, or your account-wide auth token.

 ### User Authentication